DATA-606-SUMMER-2023/shawn_data606/docs/draft_proposal.md

 Carnegie Mellon University researchers have courteously provided an open source motion capture database.
 The data consists of the joint positions and orientations for various motion-captured actions.
 For example, there are entries for men and women running, playing sports, sitting, etc. for 30 or more frames.

 Information regarding the subjects, types of motion, and the dataset itself can be found at http://mocap.cs.cmu.edu/info.php.
-A reson I enjoy this dataset is because of its wide range of motion, ranging from just walking to full-blown acrobatics.
-The diversity is important for training a general model for pose estiation.
+A reason I enjoy this dataset is because of its wide range of motion, ranging from just walking to full-blown acrobatics.
+The diversity is important for training a general model for pose estimation.

 Each motion capture animation consists of the position and orientation of 31 different joints.
 The joints used for a standard VR rig are a subset of the joints used in the dataset.
 The position and bone length is in a custom scale, but can be converted to meters.
 The orientation is a rotation 3x3 matrix, with each of the elements ranging from 0 to 1.